lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    platform, the 64-bit version of the x86 instruction set, x86 means 32-bit OS

 *Ansible*
-   an easy to use configuration management and orchestration tool, it is platform that can combine multi-node software deployment and ad hoc task execution, Ansible’s configuration, deployment, and orchestration language are playbooks expressed in YAML format; Ansible is an automation engine, similar to `Chef <https://www.chef.io/>`_ or `Puppet <https://puppetlabs.com/>`_, that can be used to ensure deployment and configuration consistency across many servers, and keep servers and applications up-to-date
+   an easy to use configuration management and orchestration tool; it is platform that can combine multi-node software deployment and ad hoc task execution; it’s configuration, deployment, and orchestration language are playbooks expressed in **YAML** format; `Ansible <http://docs.ansible.com/ansible/index.html>`_ is an automation engine similar to
+   `Chef <https://www.chef.io/>`_ or `Puppet <https://puppetlabs.com/>`_,
+   that can be used to ensure deployment and configuration consistency across many servers, and keep servers and applications up-to-date